 Kelly opened the folder on top and looked over at him.
 “You write poems?
 Since when did you write poems?”

-“Uh…ever since I left the Williams,” Connor put the DVDs back in the box and came over.
+“Uh…since sixth grade.
+Or maybe seventh.”
+Connor put the DVDs back in the box and came over.

 “Wow, these are really good, honey,” Kelly said.
 She held a page up.
 “This one’s cute.
 What inspired it?”